 [ more Top-10 Lists ]

 Australia is well known for its big things scattered across the country.
-We often go out of our way to find them.
-Here is a collection of the “big things” that we have come across in our travels around Australia.
-There are many more than 10, we could not restrict this list to just our top 10.
-See also our Favourite World Big Things.
+We often go out of our way to find them when we are out on the road.
+Here is a collection of over 40 “big things” that we have come across in our travels around Australia.
+There are so many, we could not restrict it to just our top 10 (our usual top list limit), though we have since made a page of our Top-10 Australian Big Things and Favourite World Big Things.